CharlesCreativeContent/argo-agents/README.md

 - An [Akuity Platform](https://akuity.cloud/) account with an Argo CD instance
 - An AWS EKS cluster
 - Subscription to the Akuity Agent EKS add-on
+- kubectl installed
-- kubectl and AWS CLI installed
+- AWS CLI installed (optional)

 > [!IMPORTANT]
 > During EKS add-on installation, images must be pulled only from the EKS repository.
 This can’t be changed by the user.